krishicks/krishicks.com/content/post/burnout.md

 In January 2017 I joined a new team at Pivotal.

 Due to a variety of factors, I ended up taking on additional roles on top of my role as software engineer.
 Leaning on my decade of experience delivering software, I instituted rigorous testing and continuous integration and delivery pipelines.
-I pushed the team away from existing products that had few or zero users towards new products that better fit the immediate needs of the users.
+I pushed the team away from existing products that had few or zero users towards new products that better fit the immediate needs of users.
 These new products became very popular, and became an addictive feedback loop for me.

 I was nearly, if not actually the sole creator of products like [pcf-pipelines](https://github.com/pivotal-cf/pcf-pipelines), [pg2mysql](https://github.com/pivotal-cf/pg2mysql), and [yaml-patch](https://github.com/krishicks/yaml-patch).
 I also [created](https://github.com/concourse/s3-resource/pull/75) [numerous](https://github.com/concourse/s3-resource/pull/78) [pull](https://github.com/concourse/fly/pull/171) [requests](https://github.com/concourse/atc/pull/190) to Concourse when I realized parts of pcf-pipelines that I'd designed required them.
 I also led major refactoring efforts related to legacy code that I'd adopted from people that were no longer on the team.